CartoDB/research-public/sdsc24-ny-workshop/transcript.md

 ---

-**Note**: all the SQL queries are expected to be run in the BigQuery console or CARTO Data Warehouse console.
+:page_facing_up: For this session, you’ll need a CARTO account!
+If you don’t have one, you can set up a free 14-day trial at [app.carto.com](app.carto.com).
+This should only take a couple of minutes to do, but we do recommend setting this up before coming to the workshops so you can dive right in!
+All the SQL queries are expected to be run in Google BigQuery console or CARTO Data Warehouse console/Workflows.
 If you are running a trial, you can find the steps to access your console in the [CARTO Data Warehouse documentation](https://docs.carto.com/carto-user-manual/connections/carto-data-warehouse).

+:exclamation: There is a maximum of one CARTO account per email address.
+If you have previously set up a free trial with your email, we recommend using an alternative email address for this session.
+If you run into any issues setting up an account, please contact support@carto.com.

 ## Presenting the Workshop